Indonesian Naval Academy: History

-The Academy's first battalion of naval cadets were made up of officer cadets of the sea services and support branches, and by 1952 had opened its doors to cadets of the electronics branches and the Marine Corps.
+The academy's first battalion of naval cadets were made up of officer cadets of the sea services and support branches, and by 1952 had opened its doors to cadets of the electronics branches and the Marine Corps.
 By 1954, the Navy set a 3-year course for its naval cadets and by 1961 had adopted its present 4-year curriculum of study of its cadets.

 It acquired its present name Akademy Angkatan Laut in 1956 (the name was restored in 1984).

 Recent developments

 Starting in 2011, graduates of the academy were awarded a bachelor's degree (in applied defence sciences, Sarjana Sains Terapan Pertahanan) along with other academies in AKABRI.
 In 2017, the academy had its first female graduates in history.

 Current curriculum

-The Naval Academy, similar to most naval academies in the world, is a medium-sized, highly residential baccalaureate college, with a full-time, four-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with no graduate program, preparing men and women to take on the challenge of being officers of the Indonesian Navy.
+The Naval Academy, similar to most naval academies in the world, is a medium-sized, highly residential baccalaureate college, with a full-time, three-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with no graduate program, preparing men and women to take on the challenge of being officers of the Indonesian Navy.
 The academy is accredited by the Ministry of Research, Technology and Higher Education.
-Cadets who passed the initial selection process will first attend a 1-year basic program in Indonesian Military Academy with students from the Military, Air Force, and Police academies in Magelang, prior to 3 more years of specialized study in the Surabaya campus before being commissioned as officers of the Navy.
+Cadets who passed the initial selection process will first attend a 1-year basic program in Indonesian Military Academy with students from the Military, Air Force, and Police academies in Magelang, prior to 2 more years of specialized study in the Surabaya campus before being commissioned as officers of the Navy.